ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### DDL Synchronization

 DDL Synchronization is now possible through replication.
-To use this feature, users must set the REPLICATION_DDL_SYNC property to 1 on each node.
-Also, the REPLICATION_DDL_ENABLE property of each node must be set to 1 and the REPLICATION_DDL_ENABLE_LEVEL property must be set to the same.
+To use this feature, users must set the REPLICATION_DDL_SYNC and REPLICATION_DDL_ENABLE properties on each node to 1.
+Also, the REPLICATION_DDL_ENABLE_LEVEL property of each node must be set the same.

 To use DDL Synchronization, the following constraints must be verified: